DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 Collecting and including metadata in the Transaction request is done programmatically in your Lightrail integration module.
 Here are some of the most important considerations in this step:

 - Determine what information needs to be included in the metadata.
-- Determine the structure to use to organize this information into a single `metadata` object.
+- Determine the structure to organize this information into a single `metadata` object.
 - Identify how and from what sources you can obtain this information.

 #### Metadata Elements